zmp/robocar110_ros/rc110_navigation/rc110_behavior/README.md

 # RC 1/10 Behavior Example Node

-The node is a simple example of manipulating the robot basing on information from the front lidar using [BehaviorTree.CPP](https://github.com/BehaviorTree/BehaviorTree.CPP).
+The node is a simple example of manipulating the robot basing on information from 2D lidars.

-The logic is as follows:
-* If there are points in a small rectangle before the robot - stop.
-* If there are points in a bigger rectangle after that - turn left or right.
-* Else - go straight.
+Please, see [implementation](src/rc110_behavior.hpp) for more details.

 ## Makefile
 ```